| Far East | ATLAS of Plucked Instruments |

 |||||||||||

-| top | ||||||||||||
+top | ||||||||||||

 |

-In Tuva they use a second kind of plucked instrument, which is quite similar to the shudraga and called the chanzy (also seen : chanzi and tyanzi).
+chanzy In Tuva they use a second kind of plucked instrument, which is quite similar to the shudraga and called the chanzy (also seen : chanzi and tyanzi).
 It is regarded as a special shaped doshpuluur.
-It is a kind of (round) banjo, with a (goat or snake) skin glued on the front of a round wooden hoop.
+The chanzy is a kind of (round) banjo, with a (goat or snake) skin glued on the front of a round wooden hoop.
 It has some decorative wooden box around it (made of triplex), in a kind of heart shape (some call it kidney-shape).
 Usually it has two similar soundholes and some painted decoration.
 The example instrument has a Ying-Yang shaped black plastic scratchplate glued to the skin.

 |

-| top | Japan | ||||||||
+top | Japan | ||||||||||||||||

 |

 The strings run over a loose small, neatly carved bamboo bridge, and are tied to 3 coloured silk ropes.
 These are fixed to the end of the neck sticking through the body.
 By slightly loosening the strings, these ropes come loose from the pin and the strings can be wound around the pegs, the neck taken in pieces and the entire shamisen fits in a small bag.
-The shamisen is played with an enormous triangular

-| top | |||||||||
+top | |||||||||||||||||

 |

 biwa The biwa is the Japanese lute, and looks much like its predecessor -the Chinese pipa.
 However it is quite differently played and the sound is also completely different.
-There exist several types of biwa, which differ in size and tuning.
-For more information see japan and hogaku.it biwa (in Italian).
+There exist several types of biwa, which differ in size and tuning, like the gaku biwa, the chikuzen biwa and the satsuma biwa.
+For more information see Biwa and Taiko-center.
 The body of the biwa is carved from one piece of hardwood, with a thin softwood soundboard, slightly rounded.
-This has two half moon shaped sound holes, with bone inlay around them.
-The back has vague carvings, like glued on papers.
+This has two half moon shaped soundholes, with bone inlay around them.
+The back has vague carvings, like glued-on papers.
 The neck is part of the body (although on the example both the neck and the pegbox can be taken separate).
-The (5) high frets (and the top bridge) are made from small piles of different woods, with a rounded top.
-The pegbox is square and bend backwards, ending in a curl upwards.
-The 4 silk strings are tuned with long round wooden tuning pegs, 2 on each side of the open bexbox.
+The 5 (or 4) high frets (and the top bridge) are made from small "piles" of different woods, with a rounded top.
+The pegbox is square and bends backwards, ending in a kind of upwards curl.
+The 4 (or 5) silk strings are tuned with long round wooden tuning pegs, 2 on each side of the open bexbox.
 They are fixed to the bridge, which is a carved piece of wood glued to the front, and has bone (?) decoration on the sides and around the string fixing holes.
-The biwa is played with a big size triangular plectrum, which not only hits the strings but also the soundboard.
-Often there is a piece of decorative leather or paper glued to the front where the plectrum hits the wood.
-Because of the round shape of the top of the frets the strings buzz.
-Often the strings are pressed down between the frets to get the pitches in between frets.
-As biwas are rarely made anymore, you are lucky to find one - the example instrument has burn marks on the front, and missed the pegs and one fret, which are replaced by some look-alikes. |

 |